 Mrs Jennifer Bailey - Assistant Headteacher

 I am responsible for developing community cohesion both in and outside of the school.
-This means that I am focussed on creating opportunities wherever possible for children to access educational experiences through partnership teaching projects in the wider curriculum beyond the school that will improve their outcomes and wellbeing.
+This means that I am focused on creating opportunities wherever possible for children to access educational experiences through partnership teaching projects in the wider curriculum beyond the school that will improve their outcomes and well-being.
 I am focused on tackling barriers to learning, health and the happiness of every child and encourage and support cross phase working and transition.
 As part of my role I explore the strengths, capabilities and objectives of other schools, services and agencies and how partnerships with them can strengthen our school.
 This includes universities in order to create further continuous professional development opportunities for staff and the opportunity to share good practice with those who are currently training.